amulchapla/AI-Conversational-Copilot/README.md

 1. This article assumes that you have an Azure account.
 If you don't have an Azure account and subscription, [try the Azure account for free](https://azure.microsoft.com/en-us/free/search/).
 2. Create a [Azure Speech resource](https://portal.azure.com/#create/Microsoft.CognitiveServicesSpeechServices) in the Azure portal.
 3. Create a [Azure Language resource](https://portal.azure.com/#create/Microsoft.CognitiveServicesTextAnalytics) in the Azure portal.
 4. Create a [Azure OpenAI resource](https://portal.azure.com/?microsoft_azure_marketplace_ItemHideKey=microsoft_openai_tip#create/Microsoft.CognitiveServicesOpenAI?WT.mc_id=academic-84928-cacaste) in the Azure portal.
-Note: OpenAI is currently in preview and is not available in all regions.
 You can check the [OpenAI documentation](https://docs.microsoft.com/en-us/azure/cognitive-services/openai/overview?WT.mc_id=academic-84928-cacaste) for more information.
 This app is using Azure OpenAI Completion API, Chat API & GPT-4 Vision.
 So you will need to create model deployments for completion API, Chat API and GPT-4 Vision.
 5. Install [Node.js](https://nodejs.org/en/download/) on your laptop to run the frontend and backend apps on your local machine.

-## How to Setup and Run this real-time solution component
+## How to setup this solution

 1. Clone this repo.
-This repo has two apps as shown in the architecture diagram above:
+This repo has two apps:
     * ai-conversational-copilot-webfrontend folder is for the "ReactJS Frontend" web UI component and
     * ai-conversational-copilot-apibackend folder is for the "ExpressJS Backend" API backend component